mntj/git-organized/README.md

 # Git-Organized
 __Git-Organized__ helps you keep track of your GitHub projects.

-You can signup with your GitHub account, and create todo items to help you stay focused on what tasks you need to complete.
+You can signup with your GitHub account, and then create todo items to help you stay focused on what tasks you need to complete.

 ![alt-text](http://i.imgur.com/eVw4W00.png)